-The beautiful wild color variation is the most commonly found, with the males bluish-gray on the heads, necks, back.
+The beautiful wild colour variation is the most commonly found, with the males bluish-gray on the heads, necks, back.
 Wings, white tails, white spots on the wings.
 A well-defined orange ring around each eye.
-The female of this color variation has more brown on her head, neck.
+The female of this colour variation has more brown on her head, neck.
 Wings.
 A less well-defined orange eye ring.
 Is beautiful none the less.

-Diamond Doves come in a wide variety of color variations, from the wild type to cinnamon, silver, silver-blue with white tails, soft yellow, to a gorgeous pure white.
+Diamond Doves come in a wide variety of colour variations, from the wild type to cinnamon, silver, silver-blue with white tails, soft yellow, to a gorgeous pure white.

 The sound the doves make is a gentle ‘coo-coo’.
 With the male being somewhat louder during courtship.
 My female dove Emma’s ‘coo-coo’.
 Is somewhere between a coo and a beep.
 Diamond Doves are never obnoxiously loud, as so many parrot species are.

 Diamond Doves are highly sociable birds always happiest when in the company of their own kind.
 But these birds are also highly prolific.
 If you don't want a flock of tiny doves, then purchase only one bird.
 Be patient and the dove will bond with you in a few weeks’.
 Time.

 My dove follows me around the house each morning.
 When she can’t find me I hear her coo-coo.
 I call her name and then mimic her coo.
 I soon hear a flutter of wings as she arrives.
 I've to be careful not to step on her when she follows me around because Diamond Doves are ground-feeding birds.
 They spend a lot of time poking about the floor or the bottom of their cage.